Pandora: Documentation en: Data Presentation/Visualization

 The information about and agent will be displayed by clicking on it.

-At the same time, clicking on a module its graph or information will be able to be shown.
+At the same time, by clicking on a module, its graph or information will be displayed.

 3.4 Agent Details